ahdrahees/MediMentorAI/README.md

 - [Quick Start](https://internetcomputer.org/docs/current/developer-docs/setup/deploy-locally)
 - [SDK Developer Tools](https://internetcomputer.org/docs/current/developer-docs/setup/install)

+### Prerequisites

+Before you begin, ensure you have met the following requirements:

+- **dfx**: You have installed the latest version of the DFINITY Canister SDK, `dfx`.
+You can download it from the DFINITY SDK page. [installation guide](https://demergent-labs.github.io/azle/get_started.html#installation)

+- **Node.js**: You have installed Node.js, version 18 or above.

+Please ensure all these prerequisites are met before proceeding with the setup of the project.

 ## ⚠️ Disclaimer: Local Development with Gemini and Content Security Policy (CSP)

 Local Development with Gemini and Content Security Policy (CSP)